Ground-breaking careers pilot inspires primary pupils

 Lucy Winskell OBE, Chair of the North East LEP, said: “It is wonderful that so much progress has already been made during the first year of our Career Benchmarks Primary Pilot.

 “An effective early careers programme is vital as research has shown by the age of six, young people are beginning to form opinions about what they cannot do.
-By aged 10 young people are beginning to make career limiting decisions, which solidify by aged 14.
+By age 10 young people are beginning to make career limiting decisions, which solidify by age 14.

 “The Career Benchmarks Primary Pilot aims to deliver sustainable improvements in the capacity of schools to deliver a consistent, comprehensive, and high-quality career education for all pupils that meet the standards of the benchmarks.